This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 That’s it!
 Your gravy is ready to use.

 The only dairy ingredient in a typical gravy is butter.
 If you are staying away from dairy, I suggest using ghee or coconut oil in its place.
-Ghee (clarified butter) works better and has a milder flavor, so I prefer it over coconut oil for making homemade gravy that is dairy-free.
+Ghee (clarified butter) works better and has a milder flavor, so I prefer it over coconut oil for making dairy-free homemade gravy.

 It’s really easy to make gluten-free gravy.
 Just use your favorite 1:1 replacement gluten-free flour.
 Bob’s Red Mill makes a popular one.
 It behaves just like wheat flour.